incodehq/incode-platform/README.md

     2
 </td>
 <td>
-    create a persistent entity corresponding to the association
+    Create a persistent entity corresponding to the association
 </td>
 <td>
     <ul>